lawmurray/Birch/README.md

     birch delay_spike_and_slab
     birch delay_kalman

 Two more interesting examples are models on which the generic `sample` program from the Birch standard library can be run.
-The first is a linear-Gaussian state-space model, for which Birch will run a Kalman filter:
+The first is a linear-Gaussian state-space model, for which Birch will run a Kalman filter (make sure to create the `output/` folder if it does not exist):

     birch sample \
         --model LinearGaussianSSM \
         --input-file input/LinearGaussianSSM.json \
-        --output-file input/LinearGaussianSSM.json \
+        --output-file output/LinearGaussianSSM.json \
         --ncheckpoints 10

 and a mixed linear-nonlinear Gaussian state-space model, for which Birch will run a particle filter: